kartik-venugopal/aural-player/README.md

 #### Version 4.0

-As of Oct 1, 2023, version 4.0 is ***no longer*** in active development.
-It is unknown when development will resume.
+As of Oct 12, 2023, version 4.0 is being actively developed.
+It is unknown when the first release will occur.

 Interested in seeing what's going on with the development of v4.0 ?
 Check out [the v4.0 branch](https://github.com/kartik-venugopal/aural-player/tree/v4.0)!